-Many ‘elitists’ will see Thou as a “dream come true”.
-The sound is raw and uncompromising.
+Many ‘elitists’ will see Thou as a “dream come true” - the sound is raw and uncompromising.
 From guitar to vocal lines, listeners will enjoy track after track of some gripping sludge infested metal with a production to match the foreboding music that has been created.
 This will not be the heaviest album of all time, and is in no way what is being attempted by the now veterans.
-For listeners this album should simply be taken as is and not what it could be; a capital display of grim soundscapes.
+For as this stands this album should simply be taken as is and not what it could be; a capital display of grim soundscapes.